Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Counterexamples and comments

 So the identity $g : (M,d_e) \to (M,d_i)$ is $1$-Lipschitz. $g$ is also volume preserving, since $M$ is piecewise smooth outside the $x$-axis $\{(x,0,0) : x \in \R\}$.
 But $g$ is not an isometry because $d_i(p,q) = 1 < d_e(p,q)$.

-It is straight forward to modify $M$ in $\R^3$ so that the resulting space is bi-Lipschitz equivalent to $S^2$ with the same properties as $\cS$ above.
-For example we may restrict $M$ to $[-1,1]^2\times \R$ to obtain a compact Lipschitz surface with piecewise linear boundary which can be closed in $\R^2\times (-\infty,0)$ to obtain a Lipschitz sphere.
+It is straight forward to modify $M$ in $\R^3$ so that the resulting space is bi-Lipschitz equivalent to $S^2$ with properties similar to $\cS$ above.
+For example we may restrict $M$ to $[-1,1]^2\times \R$ to obtain a compact Lipschitz surface with piecewise linear boundary which can be closed to obtain a Lipschitz sphere.